jpreardon/flickr-wp-upload/worklog.md

 ## TODO

-- Update images with metadata
+- Update images with comments
-- Set "private" photos to private?
 - Create albums
-- Keep error log when uploading/updating?
+- Work on more types than .jpg
 - Refactor rotation code
 - Move files to a subdirectory after load (as an option)?
 - Stream photos instead of straight post?